CLOVETHEDESTROYER/speech-assistant-openai/docs/rate_limiting.md

 ## Customizing Rate Limits

-If you're hosting your own instance of the API, you can customize rate limits by modifying the `@limiter.limit()` decorators in `app/main.py`.
+If you're hosting your own instance of the API, you can customize rate limits by modifying the `@rate_limit()` decorators in the codebase.

 ## Rate Limit Exemptions